Understanding Depression

 - Meditation is an alternative intervention that more and more therapists are incorporating into traditional psychotherapy.
 It involves intentional quiet time, often with a focus on breath.
 Regular meditation practices have been demonstrated to have a positive impact on psychological distress.

-Potential benefits and Risks
+Potential benefits and Risks of depression

-Brain Stimulation Therapies
+Brain Stimulation Therapies in depression

 - Electroconvulsive Therapy (ECT) is a medical procedure used for treatment-resistant depression or bipolar disorder.
 ECT happens in a hospital, while you are asleep.
 A trained physician, or team of practitioners, applies electrodes to your head, which send controlled electrical impulses that trigger a very brief seizure.
 The seizure stimulates the neurons and chemicals in your brain in a way that helps disrupt the patterns associated with your mental illness.
 After a few minutes, you wake up with no memory of the procedure.
 Generally, ECT is done two or three times a week for about six to 12 treatments total.
 The American Psychiatric Association (APA) reports that ECT provides symptom mitigation for up to 80% of patients that undergo the procedure.